Surgery in Vietnam: A step by Step Guide After Booking

 Arrive early.
 Security queues with recovery garments and medical supplies take longer than usual.

 Request wheelchair assistance if you’re not yet fully mobile.
-There is no pride-related reason to walk long terminals when you’ve just had surgery.

 On the flight: